 ──What are Yamaguchi's strengths?

 I believe my strength lies in scoring goals in front of the net.
 In addition to shooting, I am also good at hold-up play and creating space up front.
-Regarding my sense for scoring, I have developed it by continuously playing in sync with my teammates and anticipating where the ball will drop.
+Regarding my sense of scoring, I have developed it by continuously playing in sync with my teammates and anticipating where the ball will drop.

 ──The top team will start training from January 2025, and the 2025 Meiji Yasuda J1 League will kick off in February.
 What kind of preparation do you have in mind?